dev-aditya-lab/git-and-github/README.md

 commit is a way to save your changes to your repository.
 It is a way to record your changes and make them permanent.
 You can think of a commit as a snapshot of your code at a particular point in time.
 When you commit your changes, you are telling git to save them in a permanent way.
 This way, you can always go back to that point in time and see what you changed.

+## Steps of commit

 ![logo](https://app.eraser.io/workspace/SMlHs99FVb8wFX7uXTLP/preview?elements=PBx4CuCnDKSV09sU8nNxVw&type=embed)

-- write code, then
+1. write code

-- .
-Add you file
+2. .
+Add your file
     ```cmd
       git add <FILE_NAME> <FILE_NAME> <FILE_NAME>
     ```